June 28, 2012

 By Irina Severin | 07.06.2012

-Russia and China signed a dozen of papers during Putin's visit.
-But it is unlikely to rely on any breakthrough or making public the agreements.
-In the energy sector, China is willing to offer for Russian gas only half of the price the EU countries pay to Russia.
-China's proposition to invest in the development of the Far East includes a precondition that foresees employment only of Chinese, who should be greeted the freedom of movement to Russia.
+Russia and China signed a dozen papers during Putin’s visit.
+But it is unlikely any breakthrough or making public the agreements.
+In the energy domain, which is a priority for Russia, Beijing is willing to pay only half of the price for Russian gas of that the EU countries pay.
+China's proposition to invest in the development of the Far East includes a precondition that the created by Chinese companies employ only Chinese, who should obtain the freedom of movement to Russia.

-It is unlikely that Beijing had suddenly softened its terms at a time when the third comeback of Putin as the president of Russia caused a visible disappointment in the West and led to a visible cooling between the West and Russia.
-Moreover, their relations have reached a new historic low.
-The opposite is true.
-China, carefully following the developments, only increases its requirements in line with Russia's growing isolation.
+It is unlikely that Beijing had softened its stance now.
+The third comeback of Putin as the president of Russia caused a visible disappointment in the West, leading to a cooling between the West and Russia and bringing the relations to a new historic low.
+The demands of China, carefully following the developments around Russia, only grow.

-Expressing the feeling of being threatened by West Russia is bluffing.
-But Russia does is afraid of the Chinese, whose toughness, unpredictability and stratagem-like approach for centuries were cultivated as a military and state value.
+Moscow fakes the feeling of being threatened by the win-win-oriented West.
+But genuinely fears the Chinese, whose stratagem-like approach was cultivated for centuries as a military and state valor.

-Despite some delusions, Russia is not anymore China's communist "big brother."
-It is neither a source of a 'scientific and technological progress' nor a successful economic model.
+Russia is not more China's communist "big brother."
+It is not a source of 'scientific and technological progress' for Beijing or a successful economic model.

-For China, Russia is a neighboring country, whose natural resources are enough for another couple of decades, given the appetite of the Chinese industry.
-Russia possesses vast vacant territories at the Far East which China views as its potential lands.
+For China, Russia is a neighboring country whose natural resources are enough to satisfy China’s needs for several decades ahead, given the appetite of Chinese industry.

-Moscow should realize that confrontation with the West and deepening the partnership with China on Beijing terms means for Russia a "creeping takeover" by the disciplined and well-organized Chinese.
-There is no need even for special arrangements - Russia's corruption and lack of control over the territory are enough for de facto annexing vast territories.
+Putin should understand that the partnership with China on its terms means for Moscow a "creeping takeover" by the disciplined and well-organized Chinese.
+There is no need even for special arrangements.
+Russia's corruption and lack of control over the territory are enough for the Chinese to gradually capture them.

-Beijing's tough reaction to the closure of the Cherkizovsky Market in Moscow, where about 60 thousand Chinese were employed, made clear to the Kremlin that it is no longer in control of the situation even in Moscow, not to mention the Far East, where the Chinese presence is much more significant.
+Beijing's tough reaction to the closure of the Cherkizovsky Market in Moscow, where about 60 000 Chinese worked, showed that the Kremlin doesn’t fully control the situation in Moscow, not only in the Far East, where the Chinese presence is more significant.

-Moscow had to give in to the Beijing pressure and offer to the Chinese traders the best commercial platforms in Moscow in exchange for the Cherkizovsky market closure, undertaken to combat the massive smuggling by the Chinese and their overwhelming position on the market.
+Moscow had to give in to the Beijing pressure and offer the Chinese the best trading platforms in Moscow in exchange for the Cherkizovsky market closure.
+Which was designed as a way to combat the massive smuggling by the Chinese and their overwhelming presence on the market.

-All this can hardly signify a "thaw in relations between the two giants," as reported on Russia's visit to China by the Western media.
-The Shanghai Cooperation Organization, whose Summit took place these days, only intensified the competition between Russia and China for influence over the former Soviet republics in the Central Asia, which the Kremlin regards as its fiefdom.
+All this can hardly signify a "thaw in relations between the two giants," as reported on Russia's visit to China by Western newspapers.
+The Shanghai Cooperation Organization, whose summit occurred these days, only intensified the competition between Russia and China for influence over the former Soviet republics in Central Asia, which the Kremlin regards as its backyard.

-Moscow's threats to withdraw from the U.S. Dollar and move to the contracts with China in the local currencies, in practice, mean Russia's turn from U.S. Dollar to the Chinese Yuan, further weakening Russia and strengthening China by making the Yuan a regional currency.
+Russia's threat to withdraw from the dollar and move to contracts with China in local currencies, in practice, can only mean a shift to the Chinese Yuan, strengthening the Chinese position and making the Yuan a regional currency.
+Moscow and the Russian rouble would win nothing.

-Until now, Russia abstained from the Chinese investment proposals.
-However, when not only relations with the West does not add up, but the oil prices are falling, it is likely that Putin will give up to the Chinese conditions.
+Until now, Russia abstained from Chinese investment proposals.
+However, worsened relations with the West and falling oil prices could make Putin give up on the Chinese conditions.

-This would allow to strengthen Putin's regime inside the country and continue increasing his covert influence in the West, reflected in the destabilization of Western democracies, corrupting the media and the change of elites for loyal politicians, willing to weaken the West.
+This would let Putin strengthen his regime inside the country and continue increasing his covert penetration in the West – destabilizing Western democracies, corrupting the media and replacing Western elites with loyal politicians willing to obey Moscow.

 Putinization of the West

-Therefore, 'Putinizaton' of the West is carried in a covert way in accordance with Russia's "fait accompli" approach in politics: the process is covert until the moment when the critical mass of change has achieved the point of no return.
-In particular, this explains Putin's reluctance to visit the U.S., where the process of "creeping Putinization" is particularly active.
+'Putinizaton' of the West is carried covertly, following the Russian “accomplished fact” approach – kept under wraps until the critical mass of change achieves the point of no return.
+In particular, this explains Putin’s reluctance to visit the U.S., where the "creeping Putinization" is especially advanced.

-Bringing to power the passionate fringe politicians, loyal to Putin, whose support converts them to the political mainstream, takes Putinisation from the covert phase into the open.
+Bringing to power the passionate fringe politicians loyal to Putin, whose support converts them to the political mainstream, could take Putinisation from the covert phase into the open.

-Greece is an example of the transition from a 'creeping Putinisation" into the open one.
-Emerged out of nowhere after a continued destabilization in Greece, radical left SYRIZA ranked second in the May elections and promises to lead in the June reelections, threatening with further political and economic upheaval in Europe.
-The leader of the SYRIZA Alexis Tsipras' vows to cancel the Greece agreement with the EU and the IMF, which is the basis of Russian foreign policy, actively promoted not only in Greece but also in other countries.
+An example of the transition from a 'creeping Putinisation" into the open is Greece.
+Emerged out of nowhere after a continued destabilization in Greece, the radical left SYRIZA ranked second in the May elections and promises to lead in the June reelections, threatening further political and economic upheaval in Europe.

-Syria as a symbol of Russia and China "leadership"
+Syria as a symbol of Russia and China's "world leadership"

-However, the problem is that China is far from being able to provide world leadership - a burden, which now is carrying the USA.
-Leadership involves more than just the Chinese ability to generate economic growth, which is also based on Western investments and Western consumption.
+However, the problem is that China is far from being able to provide world leadership – a burden that is now carrying the USA.

 June 7, 2012